nakamotojp/zenn-qiita-sync/README.md

 </details>

 ## 🚀 Getting Started
 You can use this tool by following the steps below.
+Refer my [repo](https://github.com/C-Naoki/zenn-archive/tree/main) using this tool for practical example.
 1. Build directory structure as follows
     ```
     .